NicolasU94/ClientsAPI_TS/README.md

 npm build - To Compile Typescript code and copy necessary folders into Dist

 ```
-npm run start - To run the project locally
+npm run startup - To run the project locally
 ```

 ## Additional Considerations